 From watches to condos, business is booming.
-Even discount retailers like Target partner with couture designers like Missoni to attract customers shopping for high fashion at affordable prices.
+Even discount retailers like Target partner with designers like RHODE to attract customers shopping for high fashion at affordable prices.

 Let’s get started, shall we?